vistadataproject/documents/Submissions/mitre/README.md

 ### Transaction Processing
 What are the current network latency for Reading any data to VISTA?
 Writing?
 Transaction processing?

-System |  Functionality | Latancy
+System |  Functionality | Latency / Throughput
 ---|---|---
-VISTA /CPRS | read/write |   < 0.2 sec for all transactions <br> This is the gold standard MDWS | read-only | Restricted to a subset of CPRS RPCs JLV | read-only |  Restricted to a subset of CPRS and VPR RPCs VPR | read-only |  Restricted to the VPR RPCs eHMP | read-only |  ???
+VISTA /CPRS | READ/WRITE |   < 0.2 sec for all transactions <br> This is the gold standard MDWS | READ | Restricted to a subset of CPRS RPCs
+JLV | READ|  Restricted to a subset of CPRS and VPR RPCs VPR | READ |  Restricted to the VPR RPCs eHMP | READ |  ???